Scorching Ping Pong Girls: Volume list

+Scorching Ping Pong Girls: REBURN

 Anime

 An anime television adaptation of the series was announced in March 2016.
 The anime is produced by Kinema Citrus, directed by Yasuhiro Irie and written by Hideyuki Kurata, featuring character designs by Junko Sugimura and music by MONACA.
-The series aired on TV Tokyo between October 3, 2016 and December 19, 2016 and was simulcast by Crunchyroll.
+The series aired on TV Tokyo between October 3, 2016, and December 19, 2016 and was simulcast by Crunchyroll.
 The opening theme is "Shakunetsu Switch" (灼熱スイッチ, Shakunetsu Suicchi) by Suzumegahara Chūgaku Takkyū-bu (Yumiri Hanamori, Minami Tanaka, Marika Kōno, Yūki Kuwahara, Ayaka Imamura, and Hisako Tōjō), while the ending theme is "Bokura no Frontier" (僕らのフロンティア, Bokura no Furontia) by Wake Up, Girls!.
 The anime will be released across six Blu-ray & DVD volumes.

 Episode list

 Reception

 Anime News Network had four editors review the first episode of the anime: Theron Martin said that despite the bland production, workmanlike animation and typical moe designs, he commended the show's writing for its charming humor and moe elements, and leaving enough room for character development between its two main leads; Nick Creamer was initially unimpressed by the show's aesthetics in the opening scenes and described it as "meaningless club activities plus clumsy fanservice", but was hooked by the conflict between Agari and Koyori's differing viewpoints on playing table tennis and its adequate delivery of a sports narrative; Paul Jensen found the series conflicted with its jumbling of both school comedy and sports elements and preferred that it went with the latter genre to focus on both table tennis and the Agari-Koyori relationship.
 The fourth reviewer, Rebecca Silverman, criticized the art direction and character designs for being generic and annoyingly simplistic, and the animation of the ping pong scenes for lacking excitement for the viewers.
 Silverman added that the series has potential by putting its focus more on both the explanation of ping pong and Agari's conundrum of wanting to excel at the sport while wanting to have friends, concluding with, "So right now this episode stands with as a big question – will it learn to balance its elements?
 Will the sports drama win out, or will the moe?
 I'm not sure it's worth finding out."